oneilsw/showcase/README.md

 # Showcase

 This application allows users to view information on a certain event, purchase tickets for said event, recieve a reciept of purchase, and able to contact the organizer.
-Inspiration is taken from http://rootspicnic.com/philly/
+Inspiration is taken from [Roots Picnic](http://rootspicnic.com/philly/)

 My idea is to go with it being a single page application, with modals for the ticket purchasing and contacting.
 Havent decided if i want a login.